nikoraes/omni-customdata-view/exts/nikoraes.customdataview/docs/README.md

-# Python Extension Example [nikoraes.customdataview]
+# Custom Data View Extension [nikoraes.customdataview]

-This is an example of pure python Kit extension.
-It is intended to be copied and serve as a template to create new extensions.
+An Omniverse Kit extension to display CustomData attributes of the selected Prim.
+Supports nested CustomData attributes and shows them in a TreeView.